neemiasbsilva/machine-learning-algorithm/readme.md

 4. Test & Train
 5. Accuracy Check
 #
 <p aling="justify">This repository was created for shown some algorithms of machine learning.
-It's <b>important</b> you have a high-leve Python to understanding of various machine learning algorithms.
+It's <b>important</b> you have a <b>High-Level</b> Python to understanding of various machine learning algorithms.
 These should be sufficient to get your hands dirty. </p>

 #
 # Code Environment